 - 1 cup of white sugar

-- 8 tea bags of black and green tea, feel free to mix and match or use one kind
+- Eight tea bags of black and green tea, feel free to mix and match or use one kind

-- 2 cups starter tea from last batch of kombucha or store-bought kombucha (make sure it’s unpasteurized and neutral flavored)
+- 2 cups starter tea from the last batch of kombucha or store-bought kombucha (make sure it’s unpasteurized and neutral flavored)

-- 1 scoby (homemade or purchased) per fermentation jar.
+- One scoby (homemade or purchased) per fermentation jar.
 Scoby, which is an acronym for Symbiotic Culture of Bacteria and Yeast, is the living home for the bacteria and yeast that transforms sweet tea into kombucha.

 1. Bring water to a boil.
 Remove from heat and stir the sugar in to dissolve.

 2. Put the tea bags in the water and allow it to steep until the water has cooled.
 This could take a few hours.